kasperg3971/07-forms-params-lab/README.md

 ### Param I Am

 The data from the form comes nicely packaged up in the form of a hash called `params`.
-Let's set the return value of the post route to be params.to_s, and see what our form does now...
+Let's make our post route `puts` the `params`, and see what our form does now...

 ```
 post '/food' do
-    params.to_s
+  puts params
 end
 ```

-When you submit your form, you should now see the contents of `params` displayed as a hash in your browser like this:
+When you submit your form, you should now see the contents of `params` displayed in your command line like this:

 ```
 {"name"=>"Sam", "favorite_food"=>"Green Eggs and Ham"}